 Of all baby monitors we’ve reviewed here at Motherhood HQ, breathing monitors are the most essential and perhaps a ‘must-have‘ baby gear every parent should consider.
 In my research, I came across a wide range of technologies ranging from wearable monitors to high-tech contact-free breathing monitors.

-A comparison table of the 13 Best Breathing Monitors 2022
+A comparison table of the 13 Best Monitors for Monitoring Baby Breathing 2022

 |Breathing Monitor Brand||Battery Life||Age Limit||Weight||Rating on Amazon||Price|